dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 Now recreate the Dingo PostgreSQL™ database on behalf of the user, into the same organization/space.

-Login to Pivotal Cloud Foundry as an admin and target the user's organization/space:
+Login to Pivotal Cloud Foundry&reg; as an admin and target the user's organization/space:

 ```
 cf target -o org -s important-space-and-all-databases